CollepardoLab/Nucleosome_Pulling/README.md

 # pulling-sim

+Source Code for the paper 'A Goldilocks zone of DNA flexibility defines stable yet plastic nucleosomes, tuned by histone chemistry"

-CLI package for setting up and running nucleosome pulling simulations.
+Package for setting up and running nucleosome pulling simulations.
 Designed for Archer2, but adaptable to other HPC systems by modifying the bundled SLURM submission scripts.

 ---
 ## Requirements